 Program overview

 The Social Service Worker – Gerontology (SSWG) program is designed to address the growing need for trained professionals in the field of gerontology, as the aging population in Canada continues to rise.
 This two-year diploma program equips students with the essential knowledge, professional values, and skills necessary to support older adults in maintaining their independence and quality of life.
 The curriculum emphasizes a holistic, strength-based approach, integrating a biopsychosocial model and anti-oppressive framework.
-Students will engage in personal reflection and growth, applying professional ethics and classroom learnings to real-world scenarios, while also participating in field placements to develop interpersonal communication skills.
+Students will engage in personal reflection and apply their learnings in real-world scenarios, preparing them to work effectively within multidisciplinary teams.

 Program structure

-The Social Service Worker – Gerontology (SSWG) program is structured over a duration of 4 semesters (2 years), with an option for students starting in January to complete the program in just 1.5 years, as it runs consecutively through the summer.
-The program is delivered in a hybrid format, combining online coursework with in-person classes to meet the learning requirements effectively.
+The Social Service Worker – Gerontology program is structured to provide a comprehensive educational experience over a duration of 4 semesters (2 years).
+The program is offered in a hybrid format, combining online coursework with in-person classes to enhance interpersonal communication skills.
+Key features of the program structure include:

 Featured Experiences

-• Support from a dedicated Field Placement Coordinator to align placements with career goals.
+• Support from Field Placement Coordinator: Guidance is provided to help students secure placements that align with their career aspirations.

 Career Options

-Graduates of the Social Service Worker – Gerontology (SSWG) program can explore a variety of career options in Canada, including:
+Graduates of the Social Service Worker – Gerontology program can explore a variety of career opportunities in Canada, including:

-• Social Service Worker: Provide support and resources to individuals and families facing challenges, focusing on older adults.
+• Social Service Worker: Provide support and resources to older adults and their families, helping them navigate challenges.

-• Care Coordinator: Oversee and manage care plans for older adults, ensuring they receive appropriate services and support.
+• Care Coordinator: Oversee and manage care plans for older adults, ensuring they receive appropriate services.

-• Therapeutic Recreation Specialist: Design and implement recreational programs that enhance the well-being of older adults.
+• Therapeutic Recreation Specialist: Design and implement recreational programs that promote physical and mental well-being for seniors.

-• Community Outreach Worker: Engage with the community to promote services and resources available for older adults.
+• Community Outreach Worker: Engage with the community to raise awareness about services available for older adults.

-• Advocacy and Support Services: Work with not-for-profit organizations to advocate for the needs and rights of older adults.
+• Advocacy and Support Roles: Work with not-for-profit organizations to advocate for the rights and needs of older adults.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.